 This will allow for actions to be set for each quarter of the year, accompanied by the appropriate governance and a strong stakeholder group to assist with the execution of actions.

 Besides these two principles having a Focus Plan, the procurement team continue to partner with Estate Management's Sustainability team as well as identify sustainable procurement opportunities each time an activity is sent to suppliers.

 - Human Rights & Modern Slavery

 UNSW is committed to meeting the requirements under the Modern Slavery Act 2018 (Cth).

 UNSW is an entity with an annual consolidated revenue of more than $100m.
 As such there is a requirement to report annually on the risks of modern slavery.

 To report and met the requirements under the Act, a number of key operational areas need to have specific plans and initiatives with risks, mitigation and prevention clearly articulated.
-These range from Alliances, Investment, Research, Education, Students, Employment, Supply Chain, Hospitality, Controlled entities and others.
-These are otherwise known as 'workstreams'.
+There is a bi-monthly working group assigned to deliver outcomes for year one reporting and establish the governance framework for UNSW addressing Modern Slavery.

 We have a new website page that you can visit, to find the latest information on UNSW's response to addressing Modern Slavery risks https://www.fin.unsw.edu.au/addressing-modern-slavery